using https://events.vtools.ieee.org/meetings/xml/0/90/asc/6

 - Abstract:

-Future Vision for Heterogeneous Integration from Global Perspectives, 3 days, keynote talks, working groups ...
+Vision for Heterogeneous Integration from Global Perspectives, 2 days, keynote talks, working groups ...

-Registration is 0 (5 for IEEE members).
+1: Registration is 5 (5 for IEEE members, and discounts for students).
 PayPal is the credit card payments processor; please do not use your Paypal account during the payment process here.

 - Title: